2nil-web/webapp/webapp_quick_user_doc_and_reference.md

    <ins>List of the variables and functions for the objects extending the webview</ins>
    *<ins>Variables:</ins>*
    Read-only ones are prepended by a '-'*
-   -app.sysname: provide the name of the system, this may help to assert in your javascript code that you are running a webapp, something like console.log(typeof app.system === 'undefined'?'not a webapp':'is a webapp').
+   <code>-app.sysname: provide the name of the system, this may help to assert in your javascript code that you are running a webapp, something like console.log(typeof app.system === 'undefined'?'not a webapp':'is a webapp').
    -app.x: horizontal position of the upper left corner of the webapp window.
    -app.y: vertical position of the upper left corner of the webapp window.
    -app.w: horizontal position of the lower left corner of the webapp window.
    -app.h: vertical position of the upper left corner of the webapp window.
    All these coordinate variables are updated in real time.
 To assert it, try something like:
    (async()=>{ elt=document.createElement('i'); document.body.appendChild(elt); new Promise(function (resolve, reject) { (function _(){ coords=`(${app.x}, ${app.y}, ${app.w}, ${app.h})`; if (elt.innerText != coords) { elt.innerText=coords; } timeoutId=setTimeout(_, 10); })(); }) })()
    And to stop it, later:
    clearTimeout(timeoutId); elt.remove()
    -app.title: title of the webapp window, usually displayed one its title bar.
    -app.icon: file name of the icon used by the webapp.
    -app.info: informations about the webapp.
    -app.state: contains the state of the application windows, may have one of the following values: normal, maximised, minimised, hidden, full_screen
-   -app.last_error: may contains the last app object error
-   -env.path: actual value of the PATH environment variable
-   -fs.last_error: may contains the last fs object error
-   -fs.cwd: current working directory
+   -app.last_error: may contains the last app object error -env.path: actual value of the PATH environment variable -fs.last_error: may contains the last fs object error -fs.cwd: current working directory</code>
    *<ins>Functions:</ins>
    Asynchronous ones are prepended by a* '\*'
    <code>&nbsp;app.help: accepts up to 1 parameter, return this help message and the list of all the available variables and functions for the objects extending the app.